 Volunteer in our Worship Services

-Our youth (9 am) and adult (11:15 am) acolytes guide us in worship by carrying the cross during the procession and serving as torchbearers during the service.
-Acolytes also assist the clergy during the Eucharist (communion).
+Our youth adult acolytes guide us in worship by carrying the cross during the procession, serving as torchbearers during the service, and assisting the clergy during the Eucharist (communion).

 Acolyte Coordinators